 Make discovering the world of insects to increase the publics desire to learn more about them.
 Raise public awareness of insects role in ecosystems to see the importance of the change.
 Communicate knowledge to promote respect for the environment.

 Active pedagogy: people are actors through playful and original activities.
 The aim is that everyone can observe, manipulate, listen and discuss.

 The activities are offered in various format: participative games, workshops, field trips, conferences with specialists, thematic exhibitions…

-Conviviality, smile and open-mind are in our vocabulary to encourage respect to the others and the nature.
+Conviviality, smile and open-mindedness are in our vocabulary to encourage respect to others and nature.
 Act with skills and objectivity, using our scientific expertise.